3 Ways to Lower your Website Bounce Rate [VIDEO]

 If you go to a website and you notice it is several years out of date, you’re less likely to stay on that website.
 It’s the same for any business or service; you have to make sure that what you’re showing your customers is relevant and current.

-Hopefully these three tips give you some ideas to begin to lower your website bounce rate.
-Remember that the more valuable and useful the information is on your website, the more likely people are to stay on your site, to click around, and to buy your products and services.
+Hopefully, these three tips give you some ideas to begin to lower your website bounce rate.
+Remember that the more valuable and useful the information is on your website, the more likely people are to stay on your site, click around, and buy your products and services.